ericharm/socketman/readme.md

 app runs on port 3030

-w, a, s, d to move the circle
+w, a, s, d to move the circle when canvas has focus